-- A dominant female reproduces for up to 4 times in a year.
+- A dominant female reproduces up to 4 times in a year.

-- Gestation period lasts for 60 to 70 days.
+- The gestation period lasts for 60 to 70 days.

 - 3 to 7 pups are born in the form of a litter.
 The number of pups in a litter depends on the amount of rainfall or precipitation.

-- Fathers guard his offspring while the non-breeding individuals of the pack also help to take care of the pups.
+- Fathers guard their offspring while the non-breeding individuals of the pack also help to take care of the pups.

 - Baby meerkats are known as pups.

 - The newborns weigh about 100 g (3.5 oz).

 - For the first three months, the average growth rate of pups is 4.5 g (0.16 oz) per day.

 - Infants make sounds similar to tweets of the birds that alter to shrill contact calls as they are growing.